-BBK continues to enforce a robust business continuity programme across the Group, protecting the interests of customers, shareholders and employees while maintaining its reputation and financial sustainability.
+BBK enforces a robust business continuity programme across the Group, protecting the interests of customers, shareholders, and employees while maintaining BBK's reputation and financial sustainability.

-Our dedicated Business Continuity Management department plans, simulates, and manages crises and recovery from a wide range of unforeseen scenarios.
-In 2020, our business continuity plan was successfully deployed to counter the COVID-19 risk, and all services continued with no discernible disruption.
-BBK also conducted a successful failover of its live core systems to the disaster recovery site.
+In 2021, our business continuity plan was successfully deployed to counter the COVID-19 risk, and all services continued with no discernible disruption.
+BBK also successfully tested its IT disaster recovery site, simulated a cyber-attack, and deployed countermeasures successfully.